nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add-group n/GROUP_NAME p/INDEX…​`

-* At least one index must be provided.
+* You should provide at least one index.
-* If the group name already exists, the persons at the specified `INDEX…​` will be added to the group.
+* If the group name you provide already exists, the friends at the specified `INDEX…​` will be added to the group.
-* If some persons specified already exist in the group, they will be ignored.
+* If some friends specified already exist in the group, they will be ignored.

 Examples:
 * `add-group n/Close Friends  p/1 2 3 4 5`